JeanDavidDaviet/download-media/readme.txt

 5. Plugin settings

 == ChangeLog ==

+= Version 1.3.3 =
+* Fix a typo leading PHP to think the ZipArchive class wasn't installed

 = Version 1.3.2 =
 * Fix namespace issue causing fatal error when using the bulk downloader